tazbin/blog-website-backend-nodejs-REST-API/README.md

 - [x] mongoose: ^5.12.2

 ## How to install & run:
-### Using Git (recommanded)
+### Using Git (recommended)
-1. Navigate & open cli into the directory where you want to put this project.
+1. Navigate & open CLI into the directory where you want to put this project.
 Initialize git & Clone this project (will be cloned inside myProject folder) using this command.

 ```bash
 # initialize git